a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/keyboard-detection.md

 - **areKeysDown** -- check if multiple keys are being pressed at the same time
 - **areKeysUp** -- check if multiple keys are not being pressed at the same time

-Since these methods are all static methods, they can be referenced directly from the `Keyboard` type (examples for this below).
+Since these methods are all static methods, they can be referenced directly from the `Keyboard` type.

 Using these methods are really easy.
 There is a `Key` enum in the engine that has predefined keys set up to be checked for.
 These can be used as arguments for the `Keyboard` class's methods.